boyac/boyac/README.md

 ### Hi there 👋

 I'm Boya Chiou, a quantamental portfolio manager focused on everything lucrative.
+I'm currently a Portfolio Manager at Cathay SITE, Taiwan's largest asset management company, with $30B AUM.
+I graduated from University of Tokyo, School of Public Policy with a quantitative focused program in applied economics.
+When I'm not in trading, I'm probably eating, traveling, or crossing off another item on my bucket list.

 <br>  Get in touch 👉  boya.chiou[at]gmail.com

 ```diff